 When you review Optishot 2 Golf Simulator, you find, of course, benefits and some drawbacks as well.
-First, it has to be clear that the system does not track the ball.
-The flight, direction and end position of the ball is calculated but the application based on the data gathered from the speed, direction, height, loft, and length of the head.
-So, in other words, the system infers where the ball is going to end up.
-And, in order to do that, the system always assumes the club head hits the ball with a solid impact, which, truth to be told, average golfers know it is not what happens in one hundred of their shots.
+The flight, direction and end position of the ball is calculated based on the data gathered from the speed, direction, height, loft, and length of the head.
+So, in other words, the system infers where the ball is going to end up and feeds back various information about your swing.
+However, the system does assumes the club head hits the ball with a solid impact, which, truth to be told, average golfers know it is not what happens in one hundred of their shots.

-About the product design, the swing pad with the sensors is too small.
-It is so small that it can be intimidating to some high handicap golfers as they will fear to hit the club head on the floor if they make a bad swing, which is not so rare.
-The best solution is to buy, for an extra price, an artificial grass pad with the cut to fit the swing pad in so that you can have a simulated grass surface just about the size of the one you have in an ordinary driving range.
+About the product design, the swing pad with the sensors as mentioned before is quite small.
+This can be intimidating to some high handicap golfers as you maybe worried about hitting the club head on the floor if you make a bad swing, which is not rare.
+The best solution is to buy an artificial grass pad with the cut to fit the swing pad in so that you can have a simulated grass surface just about the size of the one you have in an ordinary driving range.

-The average price of this Golf Simulator is $ 325.-.
-Yes, it is very affordable and, besides, you should think of how many driving range buckets you are going to save along with time and fuel costs because you will be practicing at home.
+The average price of this golf simulator is in my opinion very affordable.
+Besides, you have think of how many driving range buckets you are going to save along with time and fuel costs because you will be practicing at home.
 You will also save green fees because you can practice more often in your simulator and only will go to a course when you really want to play an actual round.
 A low-handicap player can practice with simulator every day thus reducing the green fee total monthly cost.
 On the other hand, it is very probable that the price of the Optishot 2 is not your final cost.
 The larger grass pad, the screen, the projector or the net box to capture the balls you shoot are added items that will contribute to your final disbursement.

-The calibration is also an issue in the Golf Simulator.
+The calibration is definitely a talking point with this system.
 The application comes with default values for all the different clubs of a standard bag.
-But the default values will not yield precise results and, in some cases, may even yield results that are not correct.
-Therefore, you should take the time to calibrate the system to each one of your clubs and each one of your sets of clubs.
-The same goes true for the club sets of your friends to be exact but you can make it simpler and have your friends play with one of the calibrated sets.
-Some buyers have reported that calibration was neither straightforward nor quick to do, so you should allocate time and attention to this adjustment set before start enjoying your simulator.
+Therefore, you should take the time to calibrate the system to each one of your clubs.
+Some buyers have reported that calibration was neither straightforward nor quick to do, so I would allocate some time and attention to this adjustment before you start using the simulator.

-Some users of Optishot 2 Golf Simulator have reported using a radar or similar device to track the ball flight.
-As this simulator only detects the clubs and does not track the balls, the use of an additional device should confirm the ball speed and trajectory calculated by Optishot 2.
-And, in fact, it has been reported that the simulator is, to a very great extent, accurate.
-It means that, when you are in driving or game mode, the final position of your ball after each shot is really the position your ball would have if you were on a real course and hit solid impact with the same swing.
+As I mentioned earlier, the simulator uses calculations on impact to give us feedback about our swing.
+So I decided to use a radar track the ball flight as an additional device which should confirm the ball speed and trajectory calculated by Optishot 2.
+And, in fact, I was impressed by what was reported on the simulator.
+It was, to a very great extent, accurate which means that, when you are in driving or game mode, the final position of your ball after each shot is really the position your ball would have if you were on a real course and hit solid impact with the same swing.

 The Optishot 2 Golf Simulator undoubtedly is a very good purchase option if you want to improve your game by practicing more often without the difficulties that going to a driving range entail.
 This device is not only a very good value for your money but also a simulator that shows your result with great accuracy.
 Other simulators can track the ball for more accuracy but they are above the price range of Optishot 2 and, most probably, will have different requirements as far as space and settings.
 This simulator gives you instant feedback, with data and computerized images, based on your actual swing with the very same clubs you use when you are playing on a real course.
 That is very important because, as any other golfer, you get used to your clubs, to your grips and to how they feel.